 11. Double-Check

 Reposition the tri-square against the other side of the saw blade to double-check that the back fence is aligned.
 If you are satisfied, allow the glue to dry overnight.
-Then, as you did with the track strip of hardwood, drill a series of pilot holes and countersink them before driving in the screws for a permanent fix.
+Then, as you did with the track strip of hardwood, drill a series of pilot holes and countersink them before driving in the screws to fix them in place securely.

 12. Raise the Blade

-Raise the blade to 0.50 inches higher than the plywood’s surface and run it through the sled.
-You now have a functioning, hand-made sled.
+Raise the blade until it is 0.50 inches higher than the plywood’s surface and protrudes through the sled.
+You now have a functioning hand-made crosscut sled.

 How to Make a Table Saw Sled for Miter Cuts